DavidGuix/blockchain-tutorial-python/README.md

 # Blockchain Tutorial with Python

-In this tutorial you will learn the basic notions and knowledge about the Blockchain technology as well as some practical examples about retrieving and visualizing data from a blockchain via public APIs with Python.
+In this tutorial, you will learn the basic notions and knowledge about Blockchain technology as well as some practical examples about retrieving and visualizing data from a blockchain via public APIs with Python.

 We will focus mostly on the [Ethereum](https://ethereum.org) blockchain.